amyDing629/CSC207-Project/phase2/FeatureList.md

 ### 4. ClientUser Limit System
 Only the admin user can log in and change the default limit value for client users.
-After login, click the edit info button, the admin user can choose which limit to reset, for example, week transaction limit and incomplete transaction limit.
+After logging in, click the edit info button, the admin user can choose which limit to reset.

+The thresholds that can be changed:
+- Weekly transaction limit
+- Incomplete transaction limit
+- Difference between borrow and lend
+- Exchange standard for bonus points

 ### 5. Addition status for accounts
-The user can set the left status to be true by set up the end date, the end date means that the user would be regarded as left during the period, so it is the same as the account is frozen, but the left status is just during the period.
+The user can set the "left status" to be true by set up the end date.
+This means that the user would be regarded as "left away" starting from the present time till the end date.
+The account in "left status" is the same as the frozen account, but it only sustains the period set by user.

 ## Chosen Extension (3 extensions)